 Applying sulfur to the yard is the most common all-natural method for chigger control.
-Sulfur is a repellent not a killer and because chiggers live in clusters, sulfur must be applied heavy.
+Sulfur is a repellant, not a killer and because chiggers live in clusters, sulfur must be applied heavy.
 Light applications just spread out the problem.
-Powder sulfur is more effective than the granulated sulfur but does not last as long and is a mess to apply.
+Powder sulfur is more effective than the granulated but does not last as long and is a mess to apply.
 Putting powder sulfur in a sock and dusting yourself is another method.
-You need to apply the sulfur everywhere you don’t want to get bit.
+You need to apply the sulfur everywhere you don’t want to get bit!
 This same methodology applies to the lawn.
-The rule of thumb is a 50-pound bag of granulated sulfur should cover 2,500 square feet and last about three weeks depending on the weather.
+The rule of thumb is a 50-pound bag of granulated sulfur should cover 2,500 square feet and lasts about three weeks depending on the weather.
 A 50-pound bag of powder will cover about one acre and last until it gets wet.

 There is another all-natural product called Yardsafe from the Cedarcide folks.
-This high concentration cedar oil product is in a ready to use quart that will cover about 2,000 square feet for the initial application.
+This high concentration cedar oil product is in a ready-to-use quart that will cover about 2,000 square feet for the initial application.
 Repeat application in 7 to 10 days.
 This will kill the existing chiggers and will keep them out for several weeks depending on the weather.

 There are also quite a few choices on the chemical side in both liquid and granulated.
 A good rule of thumb is to pick products with an active ingredient that ends with the suffix, “thrin”.
 Some of the most common are bifenthrin, cyfluthrin, and permethrin.
 My favorite product, lambda-cyhalothrin, is the active ingredient in Cyonara.
 This quart will cover about 8,000 square feet.

 Prepare yourself if you venture into woods and pastures during chigger season.
 The aforementioned sulfur sock, Chigg Away, Tick Shield, and Cedarcide’s Original work very well.
 As always please read and follow all label directions.